nrfconnect/sdk-nrf/doc/nrf/ug_thingy91_gsg.rst

          When the update is complete, a "Completed successfully" message appears.

          .. note::
-            If you have issues updating modem firmware, click :guilabel:`Erase all` before trying to update the modem again.
+            Before trying to update the modem again, click the :guilabel:`Erase all` button.
 In this case, the contents of the flash memory are deleted and the applications must be reprogrammed.

 ..